Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 At level 15, you are able to carefully focus your outbursts of magical energy.
 When you use your Detonation feature, select one of the following shapes for the effect:

-- a 10-foot radius sphere centered on yourself
+- a 2 tile radius sphere centered on yourself
-- a 20-foot cone centered on yourself, in a direction of your choosing
+- a 4 tile cone centered on yourself, in a direction of your choosing
-- a 40-foot x 5 foot line, starting at yourself, in a direction of your choosing
+- a 8 tile by 1 tile line, starting at yourself, in a direction of your choosing

 ## Fusion